nitad54448/yappari-5-1/README.md

 _Note : You should select the proper separator string in the Parameters page prior to use this function._

 #### MFLI, hdf5 ####
+__This function is now  (as of release 5.1.68.3) disabled, until I find a better way to implement it.
+Conflicts with python hdf5.dll on some systems__
 This is a [HDF5](https://portal.hdfgroup.org/display/HDF5/HDF5) file, a binary file, that can hold multiple data sets.
 The datafile must be saved by MFIA or MFLI with impedance options.
 It must hold an _imps_ group.
 An exemple of such file is given in the /data directory, it has a _h5_ extension.
 An error will appear if the file does not hold _imps_ groups.
 See the MFLI documentation for saving in this kind of files.

 #### MFLI, Zview txt ####